-Given that external economic conditions are slackened, volatile and ever-changing, the momentum of Hong Kong's economic recovery still requires consolidation.
+Looking ahead, trade tensions, geopolitical events and changes in global financial conditions will continue to affect economic confidence.
 The group will monitor closely the impact of the challenges and its exposure to the risks and uncertainties in connection therewith.
-By adhering to its prudent approach, the group will continue to adopt flexible strategies to cope with market volatility.
+By adhering to its prudent approach, the group will continue to adopt flexible strategies to cope with the complicated external environment.
 Having a strong balance sheet and ample cash on hand, the group is able to remain resilient in the face of uncertain economic environment ahead.